aws-samples/amazon-chime-pstn-audio-with-amazon-lex/README.md

           "WelcomeMessages": [
             {
               "ContentType": "PlainText",
-              "Content": "Hi!
-I'm BB, the Banking Bot.
-How can I help you today?
-You can check your account balances or transfer funds."
+              "Content": "How can I help you today?
+You can check your account balances, transfer funds, or open a new account.."
             }
           ]
         }